MohammedInTheCloud/TweetDeleter/README.md

 # Twitter Manager

-Twitter Manager is an advanced Chrome extension designed to enhance your Twitter experience.
-It offers tweet management features and real-time sentence improvement powered by AI.
+Twitter Manager is an experimental Chrome extension designed to enhance your Twitter experience.
+It offers tweet management features, real-time sentence improvement, and AI-powered ad detection, all powered by Ollama .

 ## Disclaimer